 Dr Neha highlights, “If you notice any of these warning signs, please visit your pediatrician as soon as possible”

 Use the graphic below to identify warning signs of dengue:

 Signs of bleeding like black, tarry stool, bleeding from the nose or gums or the urine turning cola-colored or red are also warning signs.

 “Predicting the course of dengue fever is difficult.
 So if you notice warning signs in your child, you should contact your pediatrician right away” emphasizes Dr Neha.

 “Timely identification of dengue symptoms and a treatment plan after consulting a pediatrician can greatly improve your child’s health and recovery” concludes Dr Neha.

-If you have any questions on Dengue, please call us on +91 8826391002 to schedule a consultation with Dr. Neha Joshi.
+If you have any questions on Dengue, please Chat with us on WhatsApp to schedule a consultation with Dr. Neha Joshi.